 Another great film from a young director, Whiplash was incredibly fresh and different when it came out.
 The fact Damien Chazelle would make La La Land and First Man in the years to come, makes Whiplash one of the most interesting debuts of this decade, as it won three Oscars – Sound Mixing, Editing and Supporting Actor – out of the five Academy Awards nominations, including Best Picture.
 I still think this is Chazelle’s best film.

 “Leviathan (2014)” by Andrey Zvyagintsev

 From the same director that would late make Loveless, Leviathan is a 140 minute movie about life, politics and religion.
-Despite having very strong themes, Andrey Zvyagintsev makes an extremely subtle film about a family who won’t give up their land to the mayor and the consequences of that act, which are so powerful and shocking that it’s impossible to feel speechless as the credits roll.
+Despite having very strong themes, Andrey Zvyagintsev makes an extremely subtle film about a family who won’t give up their land to the mayor and the consequences of that act, which are so powerful and shocking that it’s impossible not to feel speechless as the credits roll.
 Is a very raw and dark study of the human society, which makes Leviathan in my opinion, one of the most hard-watching films of the decade.

 “Birdman or The Unexpected Virtue of Ignorance (2014)” by Alejandro González Iñárriatu.